 Church leaders should not be the only ones contributing to the newsletter!
 Send me your birthdays, photos, events, testimonials, prayer submissions…

 Please submit all materials for the next newsletter (June) to our editors by the last Wednesday of the month, May 31.
 This is the newsletter that will be released on Sunday June 4 and cover until Sunday July 2.
-Send to Melissa French at 924-6960 or email info@PeterboroughUMC.org, with the subject “Newsletter submission.”
+Send to Melissa French, with the subject “Newsletter submission.”
 Thanks!

 PETERBOROUGH UMC COMMUNICATIONS